vyedin/xamarin-recipes/DialPhoneURL/README.md

     UIApplication.SharedApplication.OpenUrl (url);

-  <li><p>Since emulators don't support the system Phone app, we should attempt to create our scheme inside the following conditional statement:</p>
+  <li><p>Since emulators don't support the system Phone app, we should instead attempt to create our scheme inside the following conditional statement:</p>

     if (!UIApplication.SharedApplication.OpenUrl (url)) {
     	var av = new UIAlertView ("Not supported",